 There are excellent opportunities for fishing along the Suwannee River.
 Catfish, bass and bream are local favorites.
 Please make sure that you have your fishing license and know the regulations for the type of fishing that you will be doing.
 Get more information from the Florida Fish and Wildlife Conservation Commission.

 If horseback riding appeals to you, the Suwannee River Basin offers lots of opportunities to enjoy scenic trails.
 Proof of a negative Coggins test is required.

 - Big Shoals State Park offers more than 30 miles of wooded trails for hiking, biking, horseback riding and wildlife viewing.
-The Woodpecker Trail, a four-mile-long multipurpose paved trail, connects the Little Shoals and Big Shoals entrances to the park.
+The Woodpecker Trail, a 4-mile-long multipurpose paved trail, connects the Little Shoals and Big Shoals entrances to the park.

 - Boarding stables, horse camping and guided trail rides are available at Spirit of the Suwannee Music Park north of Live Oak.
-This private park also offers concerts, campgrounds and cabins, a restaurant, gift shop and general store.
+The private park also offers concerts, campgrounds and cabins, a restaurant, gift shop and general store.

 - Horseback riding is available at Twin Rivers State Forest with 14,000 acres for recreation along the Suwannee River Wilderness Trail.

 - The Suwannee Springs and Twin Rivers recreation hubs offer horseback riding on lands managed by the Suwannee River Water Management District.

 - The north entrance of Lafayette Blue Springs State Park has extensive shared-use service roads that meander through a heavily forested area along the Suwannee River.
 Many people choose to park and unload their trailer near the ranger station then ride back along the well-packed dirt trail.

 - The Suwannee River Greenway at Branford offers 12 miles of paved trail for hiking, biking and horseback riding.
 This rail-trail provides beautiful views of Old Florida.